 ABC Grows up

 As you'll read within the other histories of the mid-Illinois TV stations, the networks in those early days sold time on their schedules to advertising agencies.
-Those advertising agencies either produced their programming or contracted out to other producers to develop those programs on which they placed their client's commercials.
+Those advertising agencies either produced their own programming or contracted with other producers to develop programs on which they placed their clients' commercials.
 It was more of an infomercial arrangement and much different than today.

 ABC had many affiliates, but most were second or third-rate television stations.
 Most of which were UHF stations, even in many major markets.
-In central Illinois, ABC would end up being associated with all UHF channels.
+In central Illinois, ABC would be associated with all UHF channels.

-Even though most stations would not air ABC programming or any other network when a purchase agreement was not made for the station to receive network compensation, WDAN-TV appeared to be different.
+Even though most stations would not air ABC programming or any other network when a purchase agreement was not in place to receive network compensation, WDAN-TV appeared to be different.
 Most other stations would replace those network shows with sponsored syndicated programs or, in some cases, other secondary network programs.
-WDAN-TV appeared to air the network programming anyway, probably because of the inability to purchase many syndicated shows to replace those network shows.
-It appeared that WDAN-TV was on a special contract with ABC in which they would receive programming at a total “barter” arrangement, receiving no network compensation.
+WDAN-TV appeared to air network programming anyway, probably because it was unable to purchase many syndicated shows to replace those network shows.
+It seemed that WDAN-TV was under a special contract with ABC in which it would receive programming through a total “barter” arrangement, receiving no network compensation.

-WDAN-TV also began to air several of the more popular ABC shows of the era and certainly would benefit from their airing.
+WDAN-TV also began airing several of the more popular ABC shows of the era and would undoubtedly benefit from their airing.
 “Disneyland,” “The Danny Thomas Show(aka “Make Room for Daddy'),” “Twenty Questions,” “Warner Brothers Presents,” “Wyatt Erp,” “Cheyenne,” “Maverick,” “Lawman,” “The Rifleman,” “The Donna Reed Show,” “Leave it to Beaver,” “The Real McCoys,” “The Rebel,” “Bourbon Street Beat,” “Adventures in Paradise,” “Hawaiian Eye,” “The Untouchables,” “77 Sunset Strip” and “The Detectives.”

-By 1959, the daytime schedule of ABC would expand into the early afternoon, and the broadcast day of WDAN-TV expanded with it, at least by 1960.
-The schedule would include “Love That Bob” at 1:30 pm to be followed by “Day in Court,” “The Gale Storm Show” and “Beat the Clock” at 3 pm.
+By 1959, ABC's daytime schedule would expand into the early afternoon, and WDAN-TV's broadcast day would grow with it, at least by 1960.
+The schedule would include “Love That Bob” at 1:30 pm to be followed by “Day in Court,” “The Gale Storm Show,” and “Beat the Clock” at 3 pm.

 WDAN Locally Produced Programming